 Suspended sediments for organic carbon and nitrogen concentrations and carbon and nitrogen isotopic analyses were collected by filtration on glass fiber filters, freeze dried and stored in a desiccator until analysis.
 Suspended sediment samples were analyzed for δ 15N and δ 13C on an isotope ratio mass spectrometer (Delta plus, Finnigan, Bremen, Germany) interfaced with an elemental analyzer (ECS 4010, Costech, Valencia, CA), located at the Integrated Stable Isotope Research Facility at the Western Ecology Division of the EPA, Corvallis, Oregon.
 Measurement precision and accuracy were 0.04 ‰ and 0.23 for δ 13C, and 0.12 ‰ and 0.20 for δ 15N as determined by standards run with the study samples (J. Compton, pers. communication).

-Dissolved oxygen, salinity and temperature were measured in the field with a Yellow Springs Instruments (YSI, Yellow Springs, Ohio) Model 85 O2, conductivity, temperature meter at the same time the sediment samples were collected.
-Statistical analyses and graphics were performed with Microsoft Excel and Sigma Plot 10.
+Dissolved oxygen, salinity and temperature were measured in the field with a Yellow Springs Instruments (YSI, Yellow Springs, Ohio) Model 85 O2, conductivity, and temperature meter at the same time the sediment samples were collected.

+Data Analysis

+Statistical analyses and graphics were performed with R (R Core Development Team, 2017).

 Results